Has Your Business's PAYDEX® Score Recently Changed?

 - set credit terms that more accurately reflect the level of financial risk your business represents

 - set insurance premiums

 - decide if they want to take you on as a tenant

-What Can I Do to Impact My PAYDEX Score?
+What Can I Do to Potentially Help Impact My PAYDEX Score?

 Monitoring Your Business’s Credit Scores and Ratings

 A business’s credit file is composed of many important scores and ratings.
 Many business owners want to understand how their companies are being presented to potential partners or existing clients.
-Dun & Bradstreet offers a suite of business credit products designed to help you impact and monitor your scores and ratings.
-Company Update allows you to verify and correct your business information for free.
-The CreditBuilder™ Plus product provides unlimited access to your company’s credit scores and ratings and makes it easy to submit Trade References to Dun & Bradstreet.*
+Dun & Bradstreet offers a suite of business credit products designed to help you monitor and potentially impact your scores and ratings.
+DUNS® Manager allows you to submit updates to your business information for review, verification, and possible acceptance for free.
+The CreditBuilder™ Plus product provides unlimited access to your company’s credit scores and ratings and allows you to submit trade references for Dun & Bradstreet review, verification, and possible acceptance.*